brohrer/academic_advisory/what_DS_do.md

 Successful data scientists have some aptitude across several of these areas and have particularly strong skills in at least one of them.

-Here is a taxonomy of data science skill groups and representative skills for each.
+DS skill groups can be broken out as analysis, modeling, engineering, and mechanics.
+Here are some representative skills in each group.

 ## Analysis